FREQUENTLY ASKED QUESTIONS

 - No. Unless we have your direct consent, the inspection report or issues discovered are disclosed only to the buyer of the inspection - our client.
 As the buyer, you are free to share the report information with anyone you like.
 Typically, the only exception would be to disclose "life safety" issues; we don't want anybody to be put in harms way.

 How far will you travel to perform an inspection?

-- In a nutshell, anywhere!
+- Just about anywhere!
 So far, PRO RVI has performed inspections in Illinois, Wisconsin, Indiana, Ohio and upper & lower Michigan, Iowa & Nevada.
-Our base rates include up to 100 miles round trip travel from 60102.
+Our base rates include up to 100 miles of round trip travel from 60102.
 Travel beyond that may require additional travel and mileage fees.
 In some cases, we have been flown to a location to perform an inspection.
 Please contact us for a quote.

 I live in a different part of the country but I've found an RV online that I'm interested in from a seller in the Midwest.
 Can you inspect it before I spend my time and travel expense to look at it?